vtex-apps/rfcs/text/0003-monorepo.md

 # Motivation

-When the Store Framework started it had only one team united team with all the people in the same place and it had not so many apps (around 12 apps) to this team to support, so it was easy to control who was doing what and if it was being done respecting the standards of the framework, but today we have around 73 repositories that 6-7 different teams of VTEX support and on top of it now we have an open-source community that uses those apps and even contribute to it.
+When the Store Framework started it had only one united team with all the people in the same place and it didn't have many apps (around 12 apps) for this team to support, so it was easy to control who was doing what and if it was being done respecting the standards of the framework, but today we have around 73 repositories that 6-7 different teams of VTEX support and on top of it, now we have an open-source community that uses those apps and even contribute to it.
 With all this code base it became complicated to update tooling, fix technical depts, and even update these apps to respect best practices of code or API.
-With a monorepo we can get closer to the idea of creating a product that has the same ideas across all blocks.
+With a monorepo, we can get closer to the idea of creating a product that has the same ideas across all blocks.

 Pain points of keeping 73 repos up to date: